nhielost/obs-midi-mg/README.md

 To edit the action, select the action in the ***Actions*** display, and the editor will appear on the right.

 Adjust the values as necessary for the action(s) in this binding.
 Settings will appear as the form is filled out.
-To use a value from a message, either click the number (the same way as the value field for messages) for the number fields, or select *Use Message Value* in the selection fields.
+To use a value from a message, either click the label for the number fields, or select *Use Message Value* in the selection fields.

 *Note: You can use multiple actions in a binding by adding more actions.
 If this is desired, the behavior of the binding may not be appropriate.
 See [Reception Methods](#reception-methods) for more details*.